way-rs/way-rs/README.md

 - :seedling: Very familiar with rust but I am learning C.

-- :penguin: I use Linux (Arch by the way).
+- :penguin: I use Linux (Artix by the way (On a macbook by the way)).

-- :octocat: Im a security freak.
+- :computer: I have a macbook running NetBSD as a server.
 ---

 ## :hammer_and_wrench: Languages I use: